montblu/terrabutler/docs/create-project.md

 [![Version-shield]](https://raw.githubusercontent.com/lucascanero/terrabutler-template/***********)

-Inside the terrabutler-template.zip, downloaded before, in `~/configs/` folder, copy the template file `settings.yml`, and edit the variables as below:
+Inside the terrabutler-template.zip, downloaded before, in the `~/configs/` folder, copy the template file `settings.yml`, and edit the variables as below:

 ```